osrf/ros2multirobotbook/src/ros2_cli.md

 logical sections.
 In North America, you start with a country code, followed by a three digit area code, followed by an exchange, and then finally a house number.
-ROS topics are very similar but instead of using numbers, parethesis, and dashes to break up these sections, ROS topics use words and slashes.
+ROS topics are very similar but instead of using numbers, parenthesis, and dashes to break up these sections, ROS topics use words and slashes.
 Another analogy for ROS topics are the file systems where files are located in a directory structure broken up by slashes (e.g. C:\foo\bar or /home/foo/bar).
 No matter how you do it, these symbols all work to logically